openimsdk/chat/README.md

 # openim-chat

-## 📄 License Options for OpenIM Source Code

-You may use the OpenIM source code to create compiled versions not originally produced by OpenIM under one of the following two licensing options:

-### 1. GNU General Public License v3.0 (GPLv3) 🆓

-+ This option is governed by the Free Software Foundation's [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-+ Usage is subject to certain exceptions as outlined in this policy.

-### 2. Commercial License 💼

-+ Obtain a commercial license by contacting OpenIM.
-+ For more details and licensing inquiries, please email 📧 [contact@openim.io](mailto:contact@openim.io).

 ## 🧩 Feature Overview

 1. This repository implements a business system, which consists of two parts: User System and Backend Management System.